COSC310-Team7/Solomon_IndividualProject/Assignment3/NeuralNet_Agent/README.md

 ![Autocorrect](images/SpellCheck_part2.PNG)

 ### Wikipedia API
 The Wikipedia API enable the user to search keywords related to the conversation topic.
+The result of the search is presented as the bot's response.

 ![Wikipedia Search](images/WikipediaSearchResult.png)